mjpitz/cognative/README.md

 </table>
 <br/>

+Cognative provides a base layer that your company can build on top of.
+Want to add a queue before your data hits the warehouse?
+Feel free to add which ever queuing technology your organization prefers.

 **Why not just use these systems directly?**

 While you _could_ deploy each of these systems independently, they require a significant amount of expertise and